pylipp/financeager/README.md

     > fina list --recurrent-only

-The aforementioned `financeager` commands operate on the default database (`main`) unless another pocket is specified by the `--pocket` flag.
+The aforementioned `fina` commands operate on the default database (`main`) unless another pocket is specified by the `--pocket` flag.

     > fina add xmas-gifts -42 --date 12-23 --pocket personal